hunthunt2010/movies-api/README.md

 ## Purpose

-This project serves an API for movies using KOA, Sqlite3, and Knex
+This project serves an API for movies using KOA, Sqlite3, Knex and Jest

 ## Supported Routes